-Platform Account/Page Master administration role Approved users (posting) Date
+Platform Account/Page name Master administration role Approved users (posting) Date

-name Opened Closed
+Opened Closed

-St Mary's Catholic Headteacher DHT 5/12/2014
+Facebook St Mary's Cathol Primary School St Mary's Catholic Headteacher DHT 5/12/2014

 Primary School AHT

 SLT

+We use these social media accounts to celebrate successes and events in the school.

+[A] We seek consent, upon admission, from parents / carers to include personal data in the form of pictures, names, quotes, displays etc.

+A Data Protection Impact Assessment has been carried out on social media as a communication tool and approved by the Headteacher.

-- The official use of social media sites is limited to activities with educational or community engagement objectives. - The official use of social media as a communication tool has been formally risk assessed and approved by the Headteacher - Account information and login details must be held centrally in the school. - Multi-factor authentication (a method of account security that ensures only legitimate users can access accounts and applications), will be enabled wherever possible. - Official social media sites have appropriate privacy settings, are suitably protected and, where possible, linked to from our website. - Official social media use will be conducted in line with existing policies, including anti-bullying, image/camera use, data protection, confidentiality, and child protection. - Any official social media activity involving pupils will be moderated. (if appropriate) - Written permission of parents and carers will be sought for posts involving names/images of children. - Official social media use will be used in conjunction with other methods of communication, so as to reach all members of the community, including those who do not / cannot utilise social media.
+The official use of social media sites is limited to activities with educational or community engagement objectives.

+Account information and login details will be held centrally in the school.

+Multi-factor authentication (a method of account security that ensures only legitimate users can access accounts and applications), will be enabled wherever possible.

+Official social media sites have appropriate privacy settings, are suitably protected and, where possible, linked to from our website.

+Official social media use will be conducted in line with existing policies, including anti-bullying, image/camera use, data protection, confidentiality, and child protection.

+Any official social media activity involving pupils will be moderated. (if appropriate)

+Official social media use will be used in conjunction with other methods of communication, so as to reach all members of the community, including those who do not / cannot utilise social media.